 If you’d rather stay out of the chilly winter water, your best option is Cutty’s Glass Bottom Boat Tour.
 This 45-minute adventure departs from Stony Point or Point Lowly Lighthouse and takes you to the best cuttlefish-spotting locations!

-3. Whyalla Beaches
+3. Relax at Some Whyalla Beaches

 Here are some of your options if you want to enjoy Whyalla’s beaches, including those accessible from the city and further afield.